-- 7.93 A reply should be lodged as soon as practicable by a respondent and within any time limits specified in the Act, the Regulation or this Part of the Motor Accident Guidelines. - 7.94 A claimant may lodge a reply to an application with DRS by: - 7.94.1 reply form by completing the approved DRS reply form, and lodging it with DRS by post, email, or in person - 7.94.2 online reply process by completing an approved online DRS reply process through any EDM system, or - 7.94.3 telephone -make a reply by contacting DRS by telephone, which DRS will confirm in writing to the parties, confirming the nature and extent of the claimant's reply. - 7.95 An insurer or its representative must lodge a reply with DRS by completing an approved online DRS application through the EDM.
-If the EDM or the insurer's system is unavailable at the time of lodgement, the insurer can complete a DRS application form and lodge it with DRS by post, email or in person. - As soon as practicable, and preferably within two business days of receiving the reply, DRS will acknowledge receipt of the reply to the respondent will give notice of the reply to the applicant, providing them with access to the reply, all supporting documents and materials and opportunity to make any further submissions.
+- 7.66 A reply should be lodged as soon as practicable by a respondent and within any time limits specified in the Act, the Regulation or this Part of the Motor Accident Guidelines. - 7.67 A claimant may lodge a reply to an application with DRS by: - (a) reply form completing the approved DRS reply form, and lodging it with DRS by post, email, or in person - (b) online reply process completing an approved online DRS reply process through an EDM system - (c) telephone contacting DRS by telephone, which DRS will confirm in writing to the parties, confirming the nature and extent of the claimant's reply. - 7.68 An insurer or its representative must lodge a reply with DRS by completing an approved online DRS application through the EDM.
+If the EDM or the insurer's

+- system is unavailable at the time of lodgement, the insurer can complete a DRS application form and lodge it with DRS by post, email or in person. - As soon as practicable, and preferably within two business days of receiving the reply, DRS will acknowledge receipt of the reply to the respondent will give notice of the reply to the applicant, providing them with access to the reply, all supporting documents and materials and opportunity to make any further submissions.